-When can we close an account or stop or suspend a service?
+Can we take money from your account to pay off a debt you owe?
+How we can use money in your accounts to repay money you owe us, and the steps we'll take to make sure this is reasonable. • K When can we close an account or stop or suspend a service?
 When can you close your account?
-How you can close your account, and when we can close it. • L Other important conditions Explains various things including how to make a complaint, the law that applies to this agreement and account limits. • М Charges The charges that could apply to your account. • N Special conditions Contains the detailed conditions that apply to the savings account you have with us, including what transactions you can make and when we'll pay interest. • 0 Useful to know Includes some practical information which may help as you use your account and our services, including payment timescales, cut-off times and transaction limits.
+How you can close your account, and when we can close it. • L Other important conditions Explains various things including how to make a complaint, the law that applies to this agreement and account limits. • М Charges Charges that could apply to your account. • N Special conditions Contains the detailed conditions that apply to the savings account you have with us, including what transactions you can make and when we'll pay interest. • 0 Useful to know Includes some practical information which may help as you use your account and our services, including payment timescales, cut-off times and transaction limits.